-2.People can access fair work and the support they need to prevent and stay out of poverty Objective Year 1/2 delivery actions Budgetary implications Initial milestones for delivery 2c: Deliver the Edinburgh Guarantee and our employability programmes, supporting more citizens into sustainable, fair work, and helping to tackle in-work poverty Years 1 & 2: Promote the Edinburgh Guarantee brand and programme by Engaging with business leaders and employers Coordinating employability support and skills providers Delivering employer recruitment incentives Years 1 & 2: In partnership with the Edinburgh Living Wage Action Group, promote fair work and living wage accreditation among Edinburgh businesses The actions will be delivered within the existing level of budgetary provision.
+2 People can access fair work and the support they need to prevent and stay out of poverty Reduce the number of people sleeping rough in Edinburgh Years 1 and 2: Complete current implementation plan for EHSCP to complete the EIJB's Three Conversations programme in Adult Social Care, including roll-out to all assessment and care management teams, and agreeing plans to embed the model within further services and initiatives where it will have greatest impacts.
+Years 1 and 2: Work with partners to further develop the Edinburgh Wellbeing Pact through the implementation of the community mobilisation plan, including development of new models for community investment, aligned with 20 minute neighbourhood principles.
+2c: Deliver the Edinburgh Guarantee and our employability programmes, supporting more citizens into sustainable, fair work, and helping to tackle in- work poverty Years 1 and 2: Promote the Edinburgh Guarantee brand and programme by Engaging with business leaders and employers Coordinating employability support and skills providers Delivering employer recruitment incentives Enhance actions to connect citizens with fair work vacancies and employers across the city Support the recruitment needs of key sectors in Edinburgh (including health and social care) Years 1 and 2: In partnership with the Edinburgh Living Wage Action Group, promote fair work and living wage accreditation among Edinburgh businesses The actions will be delivered within the existing level of budgetary provision.
 Revised partnership approach to Edinburgh Guarantee delivery implemented Fair Work Charter implemented across Edinburgh Guarantee employer network